Elections in Gibraltar: Eligibility to vote

 People must be qualified to vote and listed on the Register of Electors in order to cast a ballot.

 British nationals (this includes all forms of British nationality) who have lived in Gibraltar for a continuous period of six months and who intend to live in Gibraltar either permanently or indefinitely are entitled to register to vote in general elections to the Gibraltar Parliament if they will be aged 18 or over on polling day.

 Gibraltar, along with the UK, joined the EEC (the predecessor of the European Union) in 1973, and from 2004 eligible voters in Gibraltar were able to vote in elections to the European Parliament.
 British, European Union and qualifying Commonwealth citizens (those who had a permit or certificate to enter/remain in Gibraltar, or who did not require such a permit/certificate on the date of their electoral registration application) living in Gibraltar were entitled to register to vote in European Parliament elections if they were aged 18 or over on polling day.

 In addition, British nationals and Commonwealth citizens living outside Gibraltar could register as 'overseas electors' and vote in elections to the European Parliament provided that they were on the Register of Electors in Gibraltar within the past 15 years (the 15 years period begins when they no longer appeared in the Register of Electors, not the date they moved abroad).
 For British nationals and Commonwealth citizens who moved abroad before they were 18 years old, they could still qualify for registration as an 'overseas elector' in elections to the European Parliament, with the 15 years period calculated from the date their parent(s)/guardian ceased to appear in the Register of Electors in Gibraltar.

 Following Gibraltar's withdrawal from the European Union as a result of Brexit, this was revoked on 31 December 2020.

-General elections to the Gibraltar Parliament (House of Assembly)
+Legislative Council elections (1950–1964)

-Below is a series of results from elections to the Gibraltar Parliament and its predecessor, the House of Assembly (which was created upon the publication of the Gibraltar Constitution 1969).
-Elections take place roughly every four years, 17 members (15 before 2007) are elected at each election, using partial bloc voting.
-Each voter has ten votes (eight before 2007) meaning that parties usually stand ten candidates, and the winning party is that which manages to get all their candidates elected.
+The Legislative Council was Gibraltar's legislature from 1950 until it was replaced by the House of Assembly under the 1969 Constitution.
+Five general elections were held to it, all conducted using the single transferable vote, a form of proportional representation; direct voting was not introduced until the 1969 election to the House of Assembly.
+The number of elected members rose from five in 1950 and 1953 to seven in 1956 and 1959, and to eleven in 1964; the 1964 reforms also abolished nominated members and introduced the office of Chief Minister.
+Figures below are each grouping's share of first-preference votes, with the number of seats won shown beneath; because the number of seats contested changed over time, the seat totals per election are five (1950, 1953), seven (1956, 1959) and eleven (1964).